nehasm/e-comm-ui/README.md

 # Dynamic Menu and Carousel Implementation

 This project implements a dynamic navigation menu (Navbar) and an engaging circular carousel, meeting the specified requirements using React Vite app with TypeScript and Sass for styling.
-The project ensures responsive design for seamless adaptation to screen size changes.
+The project ensures responsive design for seamless adaptation to screen size changes for the desktop.

 ## Table of Contents